Floquet thermalization by power-law induced permutation symmetry breaking: Introduction

 The paper is organised as follows: In Sec~\ref{model}., we introduce the long range interacting Hamiltonian with periodic kicks in the transverse direction.
-Sec~\ref{dynamics}. consists of numerical results related to the behavior of dynamical quantities like $J^2$ and $S_{N/2}$ with respect to $\alpha$ along with its variation for different driving period $\tau$.
+Sec~\ref{dynamics}. consists of numerical results of dynamical quantities like $J^2$ and $S_{N/2}$ for a fixed system size $N$ as a function of $\alpha$ as well as driving period $\tau$ .
 We also try to provide an analytic framework to understand these quantities in the case of large $\alpha$, i.e, kicked Ising model.
 Sec.~\ref{floquet_eigenstates} deals with eigenstate properties characterized by $D_{\rm eff}$ (defined later) and spectral statistics to show the transition from Wigner Dyson to Poisson as the interaction range $\alpha$ is increased.
+In Sec \ref{sec_N}, we study the system size dependence of various quantities.
 Finally we conclude in Sec~\ref{conclusion}.